SPE-R/SPE/SPE-R-2024-practicals-with-solutions/effects-s.md

 ##  $ sex    : num  2 1 2 1 1 2 2 1 2 1 ...
 ```
 -
-We perform similar housekeeping tasks as in the previous exercise.
+We perform similar housekeeping tasks as in a previous exercise.
 <!-- %% Two of them are directly converted into factors. -->
 <!-- %% Categorical versions of two continuous variables are  -->
 <!-- %% created by function `cut()`. -->